Find out how RPA and AI will potentially impact the workforce and how to make the most of these tools

 - AI can process natural language and unstructured data.

 The return on investment also differs greatly.
 One specialist from IBM estimated that AI can take eight to 10 times as long to implement, but can have 10 to 25 times the value compared to RPA investments.
 Also, while RPA will increase efficiency, AI will increase effectiveness.
 This distinction will likely blur as more products arrive with both RPA and AI capabilities.

 A good first step is to include RPA and AI capabilities as criteria in evaluations and selection processes for HR service providers.
-Organizations should also modify their sourcing contracts so that they t services provided substantially in an automated manner.
-It is no longer sufficient—and no longer sensible—to contract for good and workmanlike conduct by adequate numbers of suitably trained and qualified employees.
+Organizations should also modify their sourcing contracts so that they that they fit services provided substantially in an automated manner.
+It is no longer sufficient -and no longer sensible -to contract for good and workmanlike conduct by adequate numbers of suitably trained and qualified employees.
 Instead, consider terms such as the following:

 - Visibility and perhaps approval rights on the use of RPA and AI solutions;